-In June 1997, SFAS No. 131, "Disclosure about Segments of an Enterprise and Related Information," was issued.
-The statement must be adopted by the Company on December 31, 1998 for the year then ended.
+In June 1997, SFAS No. 131, "Disclosure about Segments of an Enterprise and Related Information", was issued.
+The statement must be adopted by the Company on December 31, 1998.
 Under provisions of this statement, the Company will be required to modify or expand the financial statement disclosures for operating segments, products and services, and geographic areas.
-Implementation of this disclosure standard will not affect financial position or results of operations.
+Implementation of this disclosure standard will not affect the Company's financial position or results of operations.